House Clearance Cost

 House clearance companies don't all price the same way - some charge by how much stuff you have, others by weight, and some offer flat rates.

-Where you live makes a big difference to your clearance prices.
+Where you live makes a big difference to your house clearance prices.
 London residents face steeper costs and should expect around £750 plus VAT for clearing a typical three-bedroom house.

 What licences should house clearance companies have?